A Dream Come True

 When asked how it feels to see how far they’ve come, the two shared, “It feels wonderful.
 Having a space like this has always been something we have longed for, but never believed it would be possible.
 It is a dream come true.
 We are so grateful and hope to use it for the greater good of the community.”

 For the pair, it’s been special working in the garden over the years with so many individuals and groups that have taken part in what the garden has become.
 They’ve had some good memories of dreaming, planning, planting, weeding, and harvesting.

 As they reminisced, they talked about holding liturgies with the extended community in the garden and putting in a Peace Pole – in the rain!
 Other celebrations included graduation parties, a Baptism party, and a pre-wedding blessing.
 A few years ago, they held a memorial service for the loved ones of clinic patients who never had a funeral.
 Another special memory was being surprised by friends with the creation of a labyrinth in the garden.
 It also meant a lot to have access to the garden during the pandemic.

 Mary Beth and Johanna had struggled to keep the invasive weeds at bay at the shade garden, and it was not as well used as they wanted.
-That has all changed through the support of many generous donors including Laura and Marc McKenna, a local family foundation, the Philadelphia Committee of the Garden Club of America, and Philadelphia Department of Housing and Community Development.
+That has all changed through the support of many generous donors including Laura and Marc McKenna, the Joseph Robert Foundation, the Philadelphia Committee of the Garden Club of America, a local family foundation and Philadelphia Department of Housing and Community Development.

 The garden will be a place where their patients can come to relax, feel welcome, and enjoy.
 They plan to invite community members who have experienced the loss of loved ones to an overdose, to come and feel the support of community.
 They also hope to welcome the neighbors, particularly the young moms with children to use the space and the gazebo.